 On Sep.
 30 and Oct.
 1, 2017, BCPA hosted a 2-day entry-level Photoshop (PS) training class.
 It was the first time that BCPA offered such an intensive PS class for photo post-processing.

-The class, taught by Mr. Daryl Luk, focused on key concepts and practical skills of PS.
+The class, taught by Mr. Daryl Luk, ed on key concepts and practical skills of PS.

 Daryl is an experienced photographer and two times president of BCPA.
 He has been using Photoshop editing his photos since 2009.

 More than 10 BCPA members with no or a little PS experiences signed up for the class.
 They were eager to learn.